TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 -- and much more clearly and concisely as map f ls = [f l | l <- ls]
 ```
-Similerly, we had seen `filter :: (a -> Bool) -> [a] -> [a] ` which used to take a boolean function, some predicate to satisfy, and return the list of elements satisfying this predicate.
+Similarly, we had seen `filter :: (a -> Bool) -> [a] -> [a] ` which used to take a boolean function, some predicate to satisfy, and return the list of elements satisfying this predicate.
 We can define this as:
 ```
 -- | Defining filter using pattern matching and list comprehension filter _ [] = []